mathigon/textbooks/transformations-and-symmetry/content.md

 symmetry for the third kind of transformation: [[translations|spins|flips]].

-__Translational symmetry__ does not work for isolated objects like flowers or butterflies, but for patterns that extend into every direction:
+__Translational symmetry__ does not work for isolated objects like flowers or butterflies, but it does for regular patterns that extend into every direction:

 ::: column.grow